Tirumala septentrionis: Distribution

 The Himalayas from Simla to Sikkim, into Assam, Myanmar, Cambodia and Southeast Asia; Odisha; West Bengal, southern India, the Western Ghats and Nilgiris; Sri Lanka.

 Habits

-This species is one of the predominant species (78%) during the migratory season in southern India during which many species migrate.
-Both males and females appear to migrate in equal numbers.
+This species is one of the most dominant, making up 78% of the population during the migratory season in southern India, where many species undertake migration.
+Both males and females seem to migrate in equal proportions.

 Life cycle

 Caterpillar is similar to that of T. limniace (see Journal of the Bombay Natural History Society x, 1896, p.
 240).
 It is said by MacKinnon and de Nicéville to feed on Vallaris dichotoma (Journal of the Bombay Natural History Society xi, 1807, p.
 212).
 Other species include Cosmostigma racemosa, Heterostemma brownii and Cocculus species.